skylark-integration/skylark-jquery/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/skylarkjs/skylark-jquery/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue] (https://github.com/skylarkjs/skylark-jquery/issues/new).
+Please first search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue]
+(https://github.com/skylarkjs/skylark-jquery/issues/new).

 ## license